 The continued barrage of reports about data breaches and account hijacking, however, makes it painfully clear that organizations struggle with password-based security.

 The number of U.S. data breaches tracked in 2016 hit an all-time record high of 1,093, according to the Identity Theft Resource Center.
 For every breach that is reported, there are many that go unreported because the target never discovered that they were compromised.

 When we look at how cybercriminal tactics have evolved, and how compromised credentials have impacted these methods, one answer to the problem of the password becomes clear:

-This policy of restricting of compromised credentials refers to both the authentication of previously exposed username and password combinations and the screening of new user-selected passwords against all previously exposed passwords.
+This policy of restricting compromised credentials refers to both the authentication of previously exposed username and password combinations and the screening of new user-selected passwords against all previously exposed passwords.

 There are two benefits of this simple policy.
-First, it closes a glaring gap which otherwise leaves the password layer completely open to credentials exposed in third-party breaches.
+First, it closes a glaring gap that otherwise leaves the password layer completely open to credentials exposed in third-party breaches.
 Second, it ensures passwords are unique enough to not be reversible using cybercriminal cracking dictionaries, protecting both the account and the entire database if it were to be breached.

 To better understand the problem and the benefits of this policy recommendation, it helps to look at how attackers are working around the security practices that are currently in use.